Coffee withdrawal symptoms?

 Dear de-caffeinated and hating it,

-Withdrawal symptoms from caffeine "detox" are nowhere near as severe as symptoms of withdrawal from other drugs.
+Withdrawal symptoms from a caffeine "detox" are nowhere near as severe as symptoms of withdrawal from other drugs.
 Although it does produce physical dependence, most of us would not identify caffeine as a dependency-producing drug.
 For more information on caffeine specifically, you can check out Long-term effects of caffeine-based drugs in the Go Ask Alice!
 Alcohol & Other Drugs archives.

 As for your other issue, it's not a question of "if I do have some coffee...?" — rather, it's one of "can I have some coffee without having some more, and then maybe one more cup for the road?"
 It's possible to drink a cup of coffee every now and then, or even one a day, without developing such a strong tolerance that your headaches come back to haunt you on your first coffeeless morning.
 The key here is moderation.
-It's also important to be aware of the caffeine content of other beverages you drink, primarily teas and sodas.
+It's also good to be aware of the caffeine content of other beverages you drink, primarily teas and sodas.
 Make sure you're not substituting one form of caffeine for another.
 For more information, see Caffeine content.

 If you really can't live without coffee, drink one cup of full strength and then switch to decaf for the rest of the day.
 Or, make your pots half-decaf and half-caff, and use premium coffee roasts, such as French Roast, Viennese, and Yukon Gold... get the aroma?